sudoxue/ckad/6-services-and-networking.md

 3. Create a temporary Pods using the image `busybox` and run a `wget` command against the IP of the service.
 4. Change the service type so that the Pods can be reached from outside of the cluster.
 5. Run a `wget` command against the service from outside of the cluster.
-5. (Optional) Can you expose the Pods as a service without a deployment?
+6. (Optional) Can you expose the Pods as a service without a deployment?
+7. create a nodeport and expose the deploy myapp using command line
 <details><summary>Show Solution</summary>
 <p>